Last Updated on April 05, 2023

 The sets of mortar and pestle are universal tools you can find in almost any culture.
-Thai culture, for instance, puts the set of mortar and pestle, or khrok (ครก) and sak (สาก) as they’re called, on a pedestal.
-This tool is essential for many Thai-specific recipes, such as green papaya salad (sohm tahm) or the numerous variations of curry and chili pastes.
+Thai cuisine, for instance, puts the set of mortar and pestle, or khrok (ครก) and sak (สาก) as they’re called, on a pedestal.
+This tool is essential for many Thai-specific recipes, such as green papaya salad (som tam) or the numerous variations of curry and chili pastes.

-There are two main types of Thai mortar and pestle: a heavy stone mortar and pestle and a baked-clay mortar with a hardwood pestle.
+Thai kitchen makes use of two main types of mortar and pestle: a heavy, solid stone mortar and pestle and a baked-clay mortar with a hardwood pestle.
 In this article, we’ll take a look at the advantages and disadvantages of both.

 Granite Mortar and Pestle